 One great thing about using white tiles is the endless possibilities for ways that you can style it with decorations!
 Did someone say a shopping trip to Anthropologie, West Elm, or CB2?
 We would not be opposed!
 We love the simplicity of the silver and grey scale that is similar to the white, glossy tile.
 We also love the way the handmade basket compliments the handmade quality of each unique Moroccan Fish Scale tile!

-You may notice that this color of glaze is not pure white.
-The beauty of our 130 White is that it is a white glaze covering red clay.
-This means that depending on how exactly it was glazed there might be slight variations in the color and tone of the color.
+Our 11 Deco White glaze, while not a high variation glaze, still shows the subtleties of our hand brushed colors.
+In just the right light, you can see our modest brush strokes - adding to the character of these handmade gems.
 If you’ve been following us for a while, you have probably heard us talk about tile variation.
 If not, you can read more on our Glaze 101 blog!
-We love that about this glaze and we think it goes perfectly with white cabinets, as the tiles are not just one flat white to disappear with the cabinets, but have enough depth and character to call attention!
+We love this glaze and we think it goes perfectly with the white cabinets, the subtle texture of this white, hand brushed color is the perfect complement.
+For more of our favorite bright white tile installations, check them out here.
 The light grey grout that was used also helps to allow the unique shape of Moroccan Fish Scales to be clearly seen.

 Open shelving with clear blue glass foundations was also a stellar choice.
 It allows two great things: the ability to display those gorgeous bowls and decor items that otherwise would be hidden in cabinets, and of course the ability to show more of the TILE!
 Which we get pretty excited about ;).
 This kitchen shows a great balance of exposed shelves and closed cabinets so that the items you don’t want exposed at all times can also be hidden behind a white cabinet.